Sublime Magazine

 Sublime is an international sustainable lifestyle magazine.
 It's an independent bi-monthly print publication dedicated to making sustainability appealing.

 The magazine is based and published in Highgate, North London, and it is distributed in print to more than 30 countries worldwide.

-The company is subsidised solely by advertising and sales of the printed and digital copies.
+The magazine is owned solely by its founders and sustained by selective advertising and sales of the printed and digital copies.

 History

 Sublime was founded in 2004 by husband and wife Damian and Laura Santamaria.
 In March 2004, they gathered a group of 30 media industry experts to test their concept.
 Out of these discussions, the core contributors team was formed.
 The concept was then promoted through events, think tank meetings and the launch of a website.
 By 2005, Sublime had assembled a group of 300 opinion-makers from around the world who were willing to be involved in spreading the Sublime philosophy.

 Issue 0 (taster issue) was launched in September 2006, with 200,000 copies inserted into The Times and the Waitrose magazine.
 Issue 1 was published in January 2007 with the theme `reversing the order` featuring model Alek Wek on the front cover.